- How can I compare different Pedego models?

 Pedego Electric Bikes use premium cells made by Samsung, which is the world’s largest Li-Ion battery supplier.

 The benefits of these cells are three fold:

 Each cell is protected by a puncture resistant steel cylinder, and they are separated from each other in the battery pack to prevent fire.

-Pedego is able to offer an industry leading three year limited warranty because of technological advances that have prolonged the life cycle of our batteries.
+Pedego is able to offer an industry leading 2 year limited warranty because of technological advances that have prolonged the life cycle of our batteries.